Setup Leap Motion for VR Development BETA

 On the General tab, check Allow Images.
 This allows apps to access the infrared video passthrough.
 (See example here.)

-Download the Oculus Rift Runtime and run the installer.
-Be sure to have the latest version installed.
+Download the Oculus Rift Runtime 0.6.0.1 and run the installer.
+(Support for the 0.7 SDK is on the way!)

 Download and try the latest VR demos on our Examples Gallery.
 You can find some of our favorites in the next section.